tperelle/MantisBT-AffectFromProject/README.md

 ## Features
 Add a field in project creation and update page to set up the user to which bugs will be auto assign.

+## Compatibility
+Tested with MantisCore 1.3.0 to 1.3.4